 Dr. Hans Christoph Tanner has been a member of the Board of Directors since 2011 and currently chairs the Audit Committee.
-Since 2006, he has been the CFO and a member of the Board of Directors of Cosmo Pharmaceuticals SA, Luxembourg.
+He is currently Head of Transactions & Investor Relations of Cosmo Pharmaceuticals NV, Dublin (SIX:COPN) and CFO of Cassiopea SpA, Lainate, (SIX:SKIN).
+Since 2006 until May 2016, he was the CFO of Cosmo Pharmaceuticals SA, Luxembourg.
 From 1998 to 2002, he was with A&A Investment Management, and co-founder and member of the Board of 20 Min Holding and 20 Minuten Schweiz AG.
 Prior to this, he worked for UBS AG for 21 years, initially as a corporate banker in Zurich, Madrid and Los Angeles and then headed UBS AG's corporate finance and capital markets activities in Zurich from 1992 to 1998.
-He is a member of the Board of Directors of Private Equity Holding AG (SIX: PEH), CureVac AG, Tuebingen, Joimax GmbH, Karlsruhe and Qvanteq AG, Zurich.
+He is a member of the Board of Directors of Private Equity Holding AG (SIX: PEH), CureVac AG, Tuebingen, Joimax GmbH, Karlsruhe, Qvanteq AG, Zurich and FARa Holz AG.
 He holds a degree in economics (lic. oec.
 HSG) and a doctorate in economics from the University of St. Gallen, Switzerland.